 Suppose the person might have died or emigrated?

 If the subject of a search is of such an age that they might have passed away, we will search national death records.
-If the subject has indeed died, the informant of the death is usually a close relative who can be traced and put in touch.
+If we find that the subject has indeed died, we will inform you of this at no charge.
+However, we can offer a service to obtain a copy of the death certificate, the informant named on the certificate is usually a close relative who can potentially be traced and put in touch – various charges apply.
 In case of emigration, much depends upon the name and the country.
 If the country is known, it may be possible to conduct some searching online.
 If the country is not known, information can be sought from other family members in UK, since it is unlikely that all generations and branches of a family will emigrate all at once.

 What happens when you believe you have found the subject of my search?

 At this stage, there are several possible ways of proceeding, based on what you have agreed with us.
 We first make contact with the subject of the search to ensure they are the correct person and ask which contact details they would be happy to pass on.
 Assuming the search subject is happy to be in touch with you, we will request the final payment, once this is received we will disclose the results to you.

 Suppose the person does not wish to be in touch?

 This can happen.
 Sometimes the subject of the search asks that we do not reveal their address as they do not wish to have contact.
 If this does occur we will advise you of their decision but will not be able to pass on any of their contact details to you.
 We must ask that you respect their wishes.
 In this instance, the final payment of £100 will not be due.